Deyre-Data-Analyst/TravelTide-Mastery-Project-Masterschool-/README.md

 ### 🟢 Opportunities

-- Clear segmentation potential from user behavior patterns.
+- Usful segmentation potential from user behavior patterns.
-- Ability to enhance personalization through data-driven perks.
+- Ability to enhance personalisation through data-driven perks.

 ### 🔴 Limitations

 - Segment overlap complicates perk targeting (e.g., business travelers who are also high spenders).
-- Data anomalies (e.g., unreliable airport codes, zero-night hotel stays).
+- Data anomalies (e.g., unreliable location data for airports, zero-night or negative-night hotel stays).
-- Session data is limited to users with **more than 7 sessions** from **Jan–Jul 2023**.
+- Session data is limited to users with **more than 7 sessions** from **Jan–Jul 2023** (this is due to wanting to select recent and active users of the platform)

 ---